cltl/voc-missives/README.md

 >   mvn clean compile

 Code binding relies on a XSD schema for the input TEI files, and on a bindings file.
 The schema and bindings are located in `./src/main/resources/`.
+Binding was tested with `xjc` version 2.3.1 under Java 10, and `xjc` version 2.2.8 under Java 8.
-We are using [tei_lite.xsd](https://tei-c.org/release/xml/tei/custom/schema/xsd/tei_lite.xsd).
+We are using [tei_all.xsd](https://tei-c.org/release/xml/tei/custom/schema/xsd/tei_all.xsd) and the related files [tei_all_dcr.xsd](https://tei-c.org/release/xml/tei/custom/schema/xsd/tei_all_dcr.xsd), [tei_all_teix.xsd](https://tei-c.org/release/xml/tei/custom/schema/xsd/tei_all_teix.xsd) and [tei_all_xml.xsd](https://tei-c.org/release/xml/tei/custom/schema/xsd/tei_all_xml.xsd).

 ## Segmentation and tokenization

 Paragraphs respect the structure of the input TEI, and bear their TEI identifier.

 Paragraphs are segmented into sentences and tokenized using the [ixa-pipe-tok](https://github.com/ixa-ehu/ixa-pipe-tok) library.

-Text Formatting is minimal:

-- Line-break elements are ignored
-- TEI 'fw' elements are ignored
-- Each TEI paragraph appears on its own line.

 ## UIMA CAS XMI conversion